paddymorgan84/fpl/README.md

 Flags:
-      --config string     config file (default is $HOME/.fpl.yaml) -g, --gameweek string   The gameweek you wish to see the fixtures for -h, --help              help for fpl
+      --config string     config file (default is $HOME/.fpl.yaml) -g, --gameweek string   The gameweek you wish to see details for -h, --help              help for fpl
   -t, --toggle            Help message for toggle